longhorn2000/tableau-citibike/README.md

 There is steady ridership growth across user types and gender, suggesting a healthy demand for CitiBikes.
 Current year-to-date growth rates also suggest a growing market for short-term rentals and female users.
 Therefore, recommendations would be to focus marketing campaigns towards those users.

-Assuming that users use a day pass or annual subscription to its max capacity (48 rides in 24 hours for day pass users, 11,680 rides per year for subscribers), each ride costs $0.25 under a day pass, and $0.01 under an annual subscription.
+Assuming that users use a day pass or annual subscription to its max capacity (48 rides in 24 hours for day pass users, over 11k rides per year for subscribers), each ride costs $0.25 under a day pass, and $0.01 under an annual subscription.
 Therefore, short-term users are more profitable per ride, especially when also considering that “time overages” are also charged at a higher rate ($4 per 15 minutes) than subscribers ($2.50 per 15 minutes).

 Females also make up 51% of the Jersey City population.
 Yet, only 40% of Jersey City females use CitiBike, leaving over 80,000 potential local users.